Sam Elliott: Career resurgence and critical acclaim

 In 2015, Elliott began appearing as a series regular in the Netflix series The Ranch, opposite Ashton Kutcher and Danny Masterson.
 He also had a recurring role as Phil Millstein in the second season of Grace and Frankie.
 In film, he supplied the voice of Butch in the animated film The Good Dinosaur (2015).

 In 2017, Elliott starred in The Hero, as Lee Hayden, an aging Western icon with a golden voice, whose best performances are decades behind him.
 His work in the film received much critical acclaim with Joey Magidson, writing for AwardsCircuit, proclaiming that "Elliott is perfect here.
 The Hero encapsulates everything you love about him into one package."
 Later that year, Elliott starred in The Man Who Killed Hitler and Then the Bigfoot.

 The following year, Elliott costarred in A Star Is Born (2018), in which he plays Bobby Maine, the elder half-brother of Bradley Cooper's lead character.
 Elliott received critical acclaim for his performance, winning the National Board of Review Award for Best Supporting Actor.
 He was also nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role, as well as the Academy Award for Best Supporting Actor, his career-first nomination.
 Commenting on his Academy Award nomination, Elliott declared: "I think the thing off the top of my head might be, 'It's about fucking time!'"
-From 2019 to 2025, he played Wild West, new Mayor of Quahog, in 21 episodes of the animated series Family Guy.
+Since 2019, he played Wild West, new Mayor of Quahog, in 21 episodes of the animated series Family Guy.
 Wild West is a parody of Western film characters.

 In 2022, Elliott starred as Shea Brennan on the Paramount+ miniseries 1883, a prequel to the Yellowstone series.
 The show's story involves Brennan as he leads a group of immigrants from Fort Worth, Texas into the untamed western areas of the plains, and its connection to the Dutton family and its migration to Montana.
-The show's first season was aired from late 2021 until February 2022.
-For his performance he won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie.
+The show aired from late 2021 until February 2022.
+For his performance he received critical acclaim and won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie.

+In 2025, Elliott starred in the second season of the Paramount+ series Landman, as T. L. Norris, the father of the Billy Bob Thornton's lead character.